kvnlnt/statical/README.md

 ![Alt text](build/images/statical.png)

+# Behind the cutting edge on purpose

+Simplicity rules.
 Statical is a static website generator that uses a simple mnemonic to help you create and maintain a static website with minimal dependencies and little conceptual overhead.
+With a few basic node modules and a "no-net" build script it's easy to create, extend and maintain an information rich static website.

 ## Setup
 Clone this repo and: